The Beauty Desk

 Revlon Super Lustrous Lipstick in Certainly Red

-Certainly Red is a warm true-red with a satin finish that flatters olive and tan skin without tipping coral.
-Revlon’s Super Lustrous formula is cushiony enough to wear without a liner and has been reformulated with a better scent.
-Reapply after meals.
+Certainly Red is a warm true-red with a satin finish that suits olive and tan undertones without tipping coral.
+Revlon's Super Lustrous line is the comfortable bullet lane, not the locked-on liquid matte lane.
+Expect to check the edge and reapply after meals.

 Best for